Christian Gottfried Ehrenberg

-Christian Gottfried Ehrenberg (19 April 1795 – 27 June 1876) was a German naturalist, zoologist, comparative anatomist, geologist, and microscopist.
-Ehrenberg was an evangelist and was considered to be of the most famous and productive scientists of his time.
+Christian Gottfried Ehrenberg (19 April 1795 – 27 June 1876) was a German naturalist, zoologist, botanist, comparative anatomist, geologist, and microscopist.
+He is considered to be one of the most famous and productive scientists of his time.

 Early collections

 The son of a judge, Christian Gottfried Ehrenberg was born in Delitzsch, near Leipzig.
 He first studied theology at the University of Leipzig, then medicine and natural sciences in Berlin and became a friend of the famous explorer Alexander von Humboldt.
 In 1818, he completed his doctoral dissertation on fungi, Sylvae mycologicae Berolinenses.

 In 1820–1825, on a scientific expedition to the Middle East with his friend Wilhelm Hemprich, he collected thousands of specimens of plants and animals.
 He investigated parts of Egypt, the Libyan Desert, the Nile valley and the northern coasts of the Red Sea, where he made a special study of the corals.
 Subsequently, parts of Syria, Arabia and Abyssinia were examined.
 Some results of these travels and of the important collections that had been made were reported on by Humboldt in 1826.
 While in Sudan he designed the mansion of the local governor of Dongola, Abidin Bey.

 After his return, Ehrenberg published several papers on insects and corals and two volumes Symbolae physicae (1828–1834), in which many particulars of the mammals, birds, insects, etc., were made public.
 Other observations were communicated to scientific societies.